Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Squeezy Implementation

-\textbf{Plugging a HotMem partition.} The HotMem partition plugging starts when the hotplug driver inside the guest, i.e virtio-mem, receives a plug request from the hypervisor.
+\textbf{Plugging a Squeezy partition.} The Squeezy partition plugging starts when the hot(un)plug driver inside the guest, i.e, virtio-mem, receives a plug request from the hypervisor.
 The driver becomes aware that a specific range, corresponding to the partition(s) size, of its managed memory has been plugged by the hypervisor and uses the kernel memory onlining interfaces accordingly.
-We intercept the onlining process in order to instruct the kernel to correlate the memory range with the corresponding HotMem partition(s), populate the free pages of the HotMem partition and notify the users of the interface, as explained in the next paragraph.
-We note that if the system is configured to zero pages upon release (Section \ref{sec:background:linux}), we also modify the onlining path to skip zeroing HotMem pages upon plugging, as they are already zeroed in the host.
+We intercept the onlining process in order to instruct the kernel to correlate the memory range with the corresponding Squeezy partition(s), populate the free pages of the Squeezy partition and notify the users of the interface, as explained in the next paragraph.

-\textbf{The HotMem interface.} We design a system-call based interface for HotMem, which allows the assignment of populated HotMem partitions to function instances.
-The interface allows the calling process to request the OS to serve its memory allocations via HotMem partitions.
-For each such request, we scan the list of HotMem partitions (zonelist) in order to find an available (empty) HotMem partition.
-Upon success, the partition is marked as reserved, increasing a reference counter, i.e. \emph{partition\_users}, and its partition id becomes associated with the calling process.
+\textbf{The Squeezy interface.} We design a system-call based interface for Squeezy, which allows the assignment of populated Squeezy partitions to function instances.
+The interface allows the calling process to request the OS to serve its memory allocations via Squeezy partitions.
+For each such request, we scan the list of Squeezy partitions (zonelist) in order to find an available (empty) Squeezy partition.
+Upon success, the partition is marked as reserved.
 Per-partition locks are used to avoid race conditions for concurrent requests.

 Linux uses a memory descriptor (\emph{mm\_struct)} to represent each process's address space.
-We add a new field in the memory descriptor to store the partition id that is assigned to each HotMem process.
+We add a new field in the memory descriptor to store the partition id that is assigned to each Squeezy process.
 This is then used on the memory allocation path, in order to only allocate pages from the specific partition for the process.